ibexa/headless-skeleton/README.md

-# Ibexa DXP Content skeleton
+# Ibexa DXP Headless skeleton

-This is a website skeleton for Ibexa DXP Content edition.
+This is a website skeleton for Ibexa DXP Headless edition.
 It requires a subscription.

 Learn more about [Ibexa DXP](https://www.ibexa.co/products).